atsb/Doom64EX-Plus/README.md

 For Linux, use the build.sh script.
 For cross compilation for Windows, use the build_win_cross.sh

-For Windows, use the provided Visual Studio project file for 32bit builds.
+For Windows Only, use the provided Visual Studio Project/Solution file for 32bit or 64bit builds.

 ## Usage